 Plant of the month: December

-Cedrus deodara a member of the Pinaceae and can be found by the fountain.
+Cedrus deodara is a member of the Pinaceae and can be found by the fountain.

-They are fully hardy and will grow on any soil, even chalk as long as they are in sun and the soil is not too wet.
-They can reach 130ft in height.
-C. deodara tends to have limbs that droop slightly, it eventually will form a broad crowned tree, but it needs plenty of room to reach its full potential.
+They can reach 130ft in height and are fully hardy.
+They will grow on any soil, even chalk, as long as they are in sun and the soil is not too wet.
+C. deodara tends to have limbs that droop slightly, it eventually will form a broad crowned tree but it needs plenty of room to reach its full potential.

-The two trees growing by the Fountain have grown from seeds given to the Gardens in the 1840’s by James Watt the younger.
-He was resident at Aston Hall at and was the son of James Watt the engineer who developed steam power that drove the industrial revolution.
+The two trees growing by the Fountain have grown from seeds given to the Gardens in the 1840’s by James Watt.
+He was resident at Aston Hall at and was the son of James Watt the engineer who developed steam power which drove the industrial revolution.